iCliniq Logo

 I understand your concern.

 HCV (hepatitis C virus) is transmitted by blood-to-blood contact, and a small percentage (0 to 3 %) of people acquire HCV through unprotected sexual intercourse.
 Although there are no cases in the published literature of HCV acquisition via oral sex, theoretically, the risk is there if there was any fresh blood, bleeding gums, or sores in the mouth or throat infection present in the person who gave oral sex.
-I suggest you can get an HCV antibody test.
-It is possible for a person with herpes to transmit it to the other person during oral sex.
-I suggest you can, therefore, also undertake HSV 1 (herpes simplex virus-1) and ELISA (enzyme-linked immunosorbent assay) IgM (immunoglobulin M) and IgG (immunoglobulin G).
+I suggest you get an HCV antibody test.
+A person with herpes can transmit it to another person during oral sex.
+I suggest you can, therefore, also undertake HSV-1 (herpes simplex virus-1) and ELISA (enzyme-linked immunosorbent assay) IgM (immunoglobulin M) and IgG (immunoglobulin G).

 Hope your queries were answered.